020 7404 9390

 What is Blackmail?

-Blackmail is defined in the Theft Act 1968 as the making of any unwarranted demands with menaces by a person with the intention of gain for himself or another or with the intent to cause loss to another.
+Blackmail is defined in the Theft Act 1968 as the making of any unwarranted demands with menaces, with the intention of gain for yourself or another, or with the intent to cause loss to another.
 This means that the offender will threaten the victim with unwarranted demands and if the victim does not comply they will do something against the victims wishes.

-If you have been, or are being, blackmailed, click the link below to contact our expert R&P Solicitors.
+If you have been, or are being, blackmailed, click the link below to contact our expert Reputation & Privacy Solicitors.

 BOOK CONSULTATION